Statistics for dark matter subhalo searches in gamma rays from a kinematically constrained population model: Fermi-LAT-like telescopes: Summary results and conclusion

+Another consequence of these limited detection perspectives is that further including subhalos to derive limits on the annihilation cross section, though necessary for self-consistency reasons, is not expected to significantly tighten those derived from the analysis of the diffuse Galactic emission only; neither from the absence of any individual detection, nor from their diffuse contribution which is lower than that of the smooth halo component at latitudes $\sim 10^\circ$-$15^\circ$ (which can otherwise be expressed as having a negligible subhalo boost factor in the central Galactic regions).
+This answers to the question (i) raised above.

-Finally, we have also defined a quantity, $J_{\rm min}^{\rm crit}$ [see \citeeq{eq:jmin_crit} for the definition in the simplified statistical analysis, and \citeeq{eq:jmin_crit_L} for the more rigorous one], which is simply $J_{\rm min}^{(l,b)}$ calculated with the 3-$\sigma$ limit cross section, which formally allows us to answer to the question (ii).
-By comparing the flattish curves obtained for $J_{\rm min}^{\rm crit}$ in \citefig{fig:jmin_crit} with the probability density function of subhalo $J$-factors in \citefig{fig:prob_jpsi_pl}, we can readily claim that it is much more likely to detect the smooth halo before the subhalos.
+Finally, we have also defined a quantity, $J_{\rm min}^{\rm crit}$ [see \citeeq{eq:jmin_crit} for the definition in the simplified statistical analysis, and \citeeq{eq:jmin_crit_L} for the more rigorous one], which corresponds to the detection threshold $J_{\rm min}^{(l,b)}$ evaluated at the 3$\sigma$ limit cross section of the current (or future) observational time.
+That quantity formally allows us to answer to the question (ii) because it characterizes the critical $J$~factor threshold below which the diffuse signal should be detected before any pointlike subhalo.
+By comparing the flattish curves obtained for $J_{\rm min}^{\rm crit}$ in \citefig{fig:jmin_crit} with the probability density function of subhalo $J$~factors in \citefig{fig:prob_jpsi_pl}, we can readily claim that it is much more likely to detect the smooth halo before subhalos in the different configurations we have explored so far.
 Indeed, if the threshold $J_{\rm min}^{(l,b)}$ curves in \citefig{fig:jmin_crit} cross the $J_{\rm min}^{\rm crit}$ ones, that means that the smooth halo should have already been detected.
 We see from our results that $J_{\rm min}^{(l,b)}$ should definitely decrease below $J_{\rm min}^{\rm crit}$ in order to get a guaranteed sizable number of detectable subhalos.